CERT-Polska/Artemis-modules-extra/README.md

 licensed under GPL-2.0.

 ### `wpscan`
 Uses https://github.com/wpscanteam/wpscan under the hood.
-Finds vulnerabilities on sites using WordPress.
+Finds vulnerabilities on sites that use WordPress.
 By using this module you confirm that you have read carefully the terms and conditions of the license in https://github.com/wpscanteam/wpscan/blob/master/LICENSE and agree to respect them, in particular in ensuring no conflict with the commercialization clause.
 For the avoidance of doubt, in any case, you